KerlosSoNy/components-by-command/README.md

 ## Usage

-To start the folder structure generation process, run the following command in your terminal:
+To start the folder structure generation process,enure that you are in the `src/pages` then, run the following command in your terminal:

 ```bash
 generate-structure